-- 1.6.1 Procedures governing negotiated rulemaking will be in accordance with Title 53, Nebraska Administrative Code, Chapter 1. - 1.6.2 Procedures governing petitioning for rulemaking will be in accordance with Title 53, Nebraska Administrative Code, Chapter 2. - 1.6.3 Procedures governing Declaratory Rulings will be in accordance with Title 53, Nebraska Administrative Code, Chapter 3.
+- 1.6.1 Procedures governing negotiated rulemaking will be in accordance with Title 53, Nebraska Administrative Code, Chapter 1. - 1.6.2 Procedures governing petitioning for rulemaking will be in accordance with Title 53, Nebraska Administrative Code, Chapter 2. - 1.6.3 Procedures governing Declaratory Rulings shall-will be in accordance with Title 53, Nebraska Administrative Code, Chapter 3-of the Nebraska Department of Justice.